Royal Lyceum (Toronto): Royal Opera House / Royal Theatre

 On the location of the Royal Lyceum, James French constructed the Royal Theatre, or Royal Opera House, opening on September 21, 1874 with the play The Hunchback.
-It had a much larger capacity, better accomodations for the patrons, attention to acoustics, and a lighting control panel, removing the need for acoustic signals such as bells and whistles to stage hands to change lighting.
+It had a much larger capacity, better accommodations for the patrons, attention to acoustics, and a lighting control panel, removing the need for acoustic signals such as bells and whistles to stage hands to change lighting.
 The theatre had 600 seats in the gallery, 300 sofa seats in the balcony, 500 upholstered opera seats in the "parquet circle", and four private boxes.
 The opening was attended by Lieutenant Governor Crawford and Toronto Mayor W. F. Howland.
 The stage was 50 ft by 57 ft, with a proscenium arch having a bust of Shakespeare and the quote "Nothing extenuate, nor set down, aught in malice".

 The Holman Opera Company continued at the Royal.
 The success of H.M.S.
 Pinafore in England and the United States inspired the Holman company to put on their own production in February 1879.
 The Canadian premiere production featured three Holman family members: A.D.
 Holman as Sir Joseph Porter, Sallie Holman as Josephine, and Julia Holman as Hebe.
 The three-day run was a big success and an encore performance was held three days later.
 The Holmans then took their production to Philadelphia.